 So, when I saw the beautiful stoneware mugs at Target, I impulsively decided to buy six—two of each pattern.
 Back at home, we emptied the cabinet and decided to donate all of our mugs except our very favorite ones.
 Then we got really crazy and moved onto the glassware, and got rid of a bunch of glasses that we never. ever. use.

 It took all of fifteen minutes, but that's how we spontaneously cleaned out and simplified an entire kitchen cabinet.
-This small victory got me thinking about how easy it can be to declutter the kitchen—for me, there seems to be less emotional attachment to kitchen items as they are more utilitarian, and so it's a great way to start and gain some momentum if you are struggling with feeling overwhelmed by clutter in your home.
+This small victory got me thinking about how easy it can be to declutter the kitchen—for me, there seems to be less emotional attachment to kitchen items as they are more utilitarian, and so it's a great way to start and gain some momentum if you are struggling and feeling overwhelmed by clutter in your home.

-So here are a few quick tips to get you started!
+How do you get rid of clutter in the kitchen?
+Here are a few quick tips to get you started!

 STEP ONE: PURGE THOSE MUGS AND GLASSES